Electrical and Computer Engineering (ECE)

 102. Introduction to Active Circuit Design (4)

 Nonlinear active circuits design.
 Nonlinear device models for diodes, bipolar and field-effect transistors.
 Linearization of device models and small-signal equivalent circuits.
 Circuit designs will be simulated by computer and tested in the laboratory.
 Prerequisites: ECE 65 and ECE 100.
 ECE 100 can be taken concurrently.

 103. Fundamentals of Devices and Materials (4)

 Introduction to semiconductor materials and devices.
 Semiconductor crystal structure, energy bands, doping, carrier statistics, drift and diffusion, p-n junctions, metal-semiconductor junctions.
 Bipolar junction transistors: current flow, amplification, switching, nonideal behavior.
 Metal-oxide-semiconductor structures, MOSFETs, device scaling.
-Prerequisites: Phys 2D or Phys 4D and 4E with grades of C– or better.
+Prerequisites: ECE 65 and Phys 2D or Phys 4D and 4E.

 107. Electromagnetism (4)